 (Unable to smile, I try to look profound)

-Hello, you have reached Luis López's web page.
+You have reached Luis López's web page.
 I am a professor of Spanish linguistics at the University of Illinois Chicago.
 I got my PhD from Cornell University in 1995 and I have been affiliated with UIC since 1999.
 I am a theoretical linguist and my main research question is 'what is the nature of the human language faculty?'
+As a result of my endeavors, I have published four research monographs and many articles.
 For most of my career my scholarship has revolved around syntactic theory and its interfaces with semantics, phonology, morphology and information structure.
-For many years I had the pleasure of (co) directing the Bilingualism Research Laboratory, and I published several papers on code-switching with colleagues and students as well as a monograph on bilingual grammar.
+I had the pleasure of (co) directing the Bilingualism Research Laboratory (now in Liliana Sánchez's capable hands), and I published several papers on code-switching with colleagues and students as well as a monograph on bilingual grammar.
 For the last few years I have become interested in pragmatics, which has furnished me with a wonderful excuse to read all kinds of interesting stuff on philosophy of language and philosophy of law.
+I am particularly concerned, both as a scholar and as a citizen, with the proliferation of lies in the public forum, which I firmly believe is a serious threat to our democracies.

 If you click on the menu on the upper left side corner you will get more information about my projects, publications, teaching and mentoring.